wearebeautiful/wearebeautiful-tools/docs/import-format.md

 The manifest.json file should be a valid JSON document that contains the folowing keys:

-  {
+`{
     "id":             "<model ID>",                # The unique ID of the model "created":        "2019-05-27T23:27:56+00:00"  # An ISO 8601 timestamp of when model was created.
     "gender":         "female",                    # See below for allawable values "gender_comment": ""                           # Comment that refines possible gender information.
     "country":        "ES",                        # A two character ISO country code "age":            34,                          # Age in years of the model when model was created.
     "ethnicity":      "black"                      # Ethnicity of model.
 See below "body type":      "thin",                      # Body type.
 See below "comment":        "of carribean descent"       # General comments about the model.
-  }
+}`

 Gender
 ------

 Allowable values:

->  "female", "male", "trans-mtf", "trans-ftm", "other".
+`"female", "male", "trans-mtf", "trans-ftm", "other"`

 If other is given for gender, a command giving more information must be present in the "gender_comment" field.